jamzrob/nasa-pic-of-day/README.md

 NASA_API="DOGE_TO_THE_MOON_API_KEY_NAME" >> ~/.zshrc
 ```

-4. Enjoy the cerebal qualities of your desktop by resetarting terminal
+4. Enjoy the cerebal qualities of your desktop by restarting terminal